 Lastly, our professional colleagues have a direct impact upon our brand and our financial bottom line.
 Are we known for freely offering our time and expertise?
 Do we promptly return their telephone calls and emails, as well?
 Are we supportive?
 Work to develop a reputation among your colleagues as a promise keeper, someone who is genuine, and someone whose voice they can depend upon.
 Add value to their lives by being generous with your knowledge.
 Regular communication with them builds trust and friendship.
 In other words, it cultivates a quality brand.
 Colleagues (including your competition) will talk highly of you when speaking with potential clients who may be interviewing for a criminal defense lawyer.

 In today’s market, branding is requisite to a thriving and financially rewarding legal services enterprise.
 And, thankfully, not everyone is looking for a Rolex.
 Omega, Breitling, and Seiko all have their market niche and provide needed value to those they serve.
 In criminal practice the vast majority of our clients were first time visitors who may have recently discovered us on the Internet.
 Though we may enjoy occasional repeat business, the great bulk of our clients were, just moments ago, strangers to us.
-Consequently, we are continuously challenged to build credibility with them by cultivating a quality brand.
+Consequently, we are continuously challenged to build credibility with them by cultivating a quality personal brand.
 Effective communication with others is the first step in this trust-building process.
 These efforts cost you nothing but time.
 More importantly, though, by managing your brand as an asset you help others benefit from having a relationship with you.
 I couldn’t think of a more gratifying professional legacy.

 (“Off the Back” featured in the “Voice For The Defense” September 2016)